cgreenhalgh/opensharingtoolkit-mediahub/docs/userguide.md

 If you are not at the `Server List` view then click on `Mediahub` in the title bar and click `Server` from the `Content Types` view.

 On the entry for your new server, click `Build...`.
-The `Add Background Task` form will appear, sub-titled `(Re)Build App-specific Server`.
-Click `Create` (or `Update` if the task already exists) to ask your mediahub server to make or update that particular upload server.
+The `Add Background Task` form will appear, sub-titled `Update Form Server`.
+Click `Run` (or `Re-run` if the task already exists) to ask your mediahub server to make or update that particular upload server.
 The `Task status` should change to green (`Task complete`) after a few seconds if the data server has been created.

 Try clicking the `Server admin using your mediahub username/password` link; this should open the admin/management view of that data server, which looks a little like the mediahub but has the title `Server` and a list of options, initially only `Filter formdata` (which we'll come back to later).
 You can save this web page (e.g. in your bookmarks) so that you can return to it more easily.